-Dr. Boger is an associate professor at the division of Pediatric Infectious Diseases.
+Dr. Boger is a professor at the division of Pediatric Infectious Diseases.

 She completed her MD studies and pediatrics residency in Tel-Aviv University in Israel followed by a fellowship in pediatric infectious diseases at the Johns Hopkins Medical Institutions.

 She is an attending physician in infectious diseases and performs clinical translational and basic studies of CMV.

 Dr. Boger has a long-lasting passion for music and believes in the effect of music on science.
 She is a member of the violin section of the Columbia Orchestra.
 When time permits, she participates in chamber music programs of the Baltimore Symphony Orchestra Academy.
 Her favorite violinist is Gil Shaham.